 The court ruled against her dischargeability action, noting that having a low paying job "does not in itself provide undue hardship, especially where the debtor is satisfied with the job, has not actively sought higher-paying employment, and has earned a larger income in previous jobs."

 So What Do I Do?

 Outstanding student loans continue to be a real problem for many New Jersey residents.
-If you live here in southern New Jersey, have a student loan that you cannot repay, and you believe you meet the standards for "undue hardship," then feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your options.
+If you live here in southern New Jersey, have a student loan that you cannot repay, you believe you meet the standards for "undue hardship," and you are ready to take action on a bankruptcy, then click here to schedule an initial, no obligation call with my office to discuss your options.

 If you have more questions about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.

 If you would like more information about student loans and options other than bankruptcy to resolve them, you can download my free book, I Graduated; Now What?
 A Guide to Dealing with Your Student Loans.

 If you liked this information and found it useful, then you might like or need these others: